reddit-flow/flow-ios/README.md

 Changelog:

+* 12/8/18: Uploaded mandatory files to allow app to compile successfully.
 * 12/7/18: Development for landing screen started
 * 12/6/18: Login scheme created and connected to Firebase
 * 12/2/18: Development started